mikand/Dirigino/doc/design/overview.md

 ### Sensors
 * GPS
+* Compass
 * Tilt Sensor
 * Accelerometer (3-axis)
+* Gyroscope
 * Downwards Camera
 * Front Camera
-* (Optional) Temperature / Barometric Sensor
+* Temperature / Barometric Sensor
+* Low-Battery Sensor

-GPS is used to determine the position of the airship, including its altitude, and provide navigational support.
+GPS and Compass is used to determine the position of the airship, including its altitude, and provide navigational support.

 Tilt Sensor(s) are used to detect an abnormal position of the airship,